One of the things I really want to focus on with my blog this year is to create more autism awareness content.

 I only just managed to scrape a pass in my GCSEs!

-This ties back to autism being a spectrum; some people are amazing at maths, others languages and others (like me) have really good memories.
+This ties back to autism being a spectrum; some people are amazing at maths, others at languages and others (like me) have really good memories.

 Everyone has different skills, and being autistic doesn’t change that.